OrganisedAFID/our-project-name/index.md

 Invite collaboration on all media and develop game further or in whatever direction seems to garner most interest and excitement.
 To help us formulate our strategy for the game and our social media presence, the team managed to organise a chat with Colm ‘Gambrinous’ Larkin.
 Colm is a successful solo games developer who has expanded to a small team over the course of two games published internationally, receiving high praise and awards for them (Guild of Dungeoneering and Cardpocalypse, published by Versus Evil).
 The social media strategy formed by the team was to concentrate on Instagram posts for the build up towards the game as this was the most established forum for the team members.
 An account was also created on twitter.
 The Github page was to be referred to and the core audience would be aimed at as content was produced.

 On Colm’s advice, a greater push will be established when video is available as these posts do best in his experience.
-Colm’s advice was that the posts that really made a difference for his exposure and caught folks attention were videos of the game in action.
+Colm’s advice was that the posts that really made a difference for his exposure and caught people's attention were videos of the game in action.
 Especially if a noticeable progress was gained from one video to the next.
 He also pointed out that consistency was good, posting a couple of times a week was how he saw the most benefit.
 Building up a small network of followers from the team members Instagram pools, we looked to angle posts to attract musicians and game developers.
 Starting a twitter account and posting updates and at the point of writing are establishing our Website, wiki, facebook, and Youtube presences.
 With each release or significant improvement a further video will be released and promoted.
 Videos of testers engaged with the game will also be created and released.

 Our interaction on social media is visualized in the graphs (updated 18/04/2021 14:18)